 The Court starts off by reminding that “it is not necessary to distinguish between principals, aiders and abettors, or other participants” for the purposes of exclusion from the definition of “refugee” under Article 1F(a) of the Refugee Convention.
 The Court then states the main question of the appeal: Can a senior public official be excluded from the definition of “refugee” by performing official duties for a government that commits international crimes?
 Noting the focus on the collective rather than individual actions in international law, the Court further states that the Federal Court of Appeal correctly concluded that senior officials may be held criminally responsible in international law, if they are aware of the crimes being committed by the government yet remain in their position without protest and continue to defend that government’s interests.
-The Court goes on to state that in this appeal the “significant contribution test” will replace the “personal and knowing participation test” established in Ramirez v Canada, 2 FC 306.
-The Court found that the latter has been overextended to capture individuals on the basis of association.
+The Court goes on to state that in this appeal the “significant contribution test” will replace the “personal and knowing participation test” established in Ramirez v Canada,

 Mr. Ezokola worked for the government of the Democratic Republic of Congo (DRC) since 1999.
 In 2004, he was assigned to the Permanent Mission of the DRC to the UN.
 In 2008 he resigned and fled to Canada.
 He states that he resigned because he refused to serve the government of President Kabila, which he considered to be corrupt, antidemocratic and violent.
 He claimed that he fled because he was harassed and threatened by the DRC’s intelligence agency because of suspicions that he was linked to the president’s opponents.